ccorcos/meteor-any-db/README.md

   msgs: () -> msgs
 ```

-Like an observer `msgs` has `.addedBefore`, `.movedBefore`, `.changed`, and `.removed` just like Meteor's [`Cursor.observeChanges`](observeChanges).
+Like an observer `msgs` has `.addedBefore`, `.movedBefore`, `.changed`, and `.removed` just like Meteor's [`Cursor.observeChanges`][observeChanges].
 This comes in handy, not only for the internals of this package, but for latency compensation.
 When performing a write operation, we can use these observer methods to simulate the change on the client and provide an undo operation that will run when the client recieves a document with the same `_id` from the server.
 This means that document ids must be created on the client.
 You can generate ids using `DB.newId()` which simply calls `Random.hexString(24)`.

 ```coffee
 Meteor.methods